skellis46/slipbox/two women dancing.md

 It's am ambivalent and paradoxical process.

----
----

-## This is our 'Gutenberg'

-In 2015 the dance scholar and former co-editor of the International Journal of Screendance wrote an influential article called _Digital Research in Dance Studies: Emerging Trends in a Still-Emerging Field_.
-Bench wrote of the movement of dance practices, the endless scenarios in which dance occurs, and how video documentation is changing dance:

->The impact of this unleashing of documentation could not be more profound. [...]
-Let me be clear: for those of us who produce or conduct research in the areas of dance, movement, and gesture, this is our “Gutenberg.”[@bench-2015-digital n.pag.]

-To compare unparalleled access to video documentation of dance with the printing press is seductive.
-But which kind of "Gutenberg" moment is Bench referring to?
-Ubiquity?
-Democratization?
-There is also potential darkness in Bench's comparison.

-add Postman here?

-In Shoshana Zuboff's _Surveillance Capitalism_ she reminds us that "the printing press put the written word into the hands of ordinary people"[-@zuboff-2019-age Chapter 6.IV The New Priesthood: n.pag.] and bypassed the priesthood.
-The internet, according to Zuboff, is a massive democratizing force that mirror's Gutenberg's revolution exponentially.
-The cost

->the printing press put the written word into the hands of ordinary people, rescuing the prayers, bypassing the priesthood, and delivering the opportunity for spiritual communion directly into the hands of the prayerful.
-We have come to take for granted that the internet enables an unparalleled diffusion of information, promising more knowledge for more people: a mighty democratizing force that exponentially realizes Gutenberg’s revolution in the lives of billions of individuals.
-But this grand achievement has blinded us to a different historical development, one that moves out of range and out of sight, designed to exclude, confuse, and obscure.
-In this hidden movement the competitive struggle over surveillance revenues reverts to the pre-Gutenberg order as the division of learning in society shades toward the pathological, captured by a narrow priesthood of privately employed computational specialists, their privately owned machines, and the economic interests for whose sake they learn.[@zuboff-2019-age n.pag.]

--

 - could be something about infinite game; tech and production of screendance (regardless of output) is finite, their play is infinite.

+## Newness and value

+I've placed xx things on the table: technological determinism, enframing, focal activity, the printing press, and friendship.
+They seem a long way from these two young people taking pleasure in dancing and videoing their dancing.

+Is there anything _new_ in what I observed that afternoon?
+Was their behaviour so different from my sister recording and then dancing to ABBA?
+The technology of the time afforded particular behaviours that included dancing.
+There was nothing particularly new in the dancing, nor in the recording devices, and certainly nothing particularly new in the social networking software it easy to imagine they will have used after the recording was complete.
+It certainly is not two friends playing.
+Is there anything new in what I saw that has some value to the artistic and academic screendance community?

+They were indeed playing, and it likely clear that the technology and particularly the sofware was also playing them.  infinite game ... but with a brutal and less than benign heartbeat? [[Heidegger's standing reserve]].
+See p.31 of [jacobs-2021-from].
+They become standing reserve for TikTok.
+But I don't want to see it in this way.
+This is the finite game we are all playing as digital technologies predicated on the attention economy play us.

+As social media subjects they are standing reserve; mere commodities for ...
+But as human beings, they are not.[@jacobs-2021-tech p.31]

+### Ambivalence and wonder

+This is one of the tremendous paradoxes of our time: it undermines the binary of the focal thing vs device paradigm.
+I didn't need to see the mediated, algorithm-ed, commodification of their dancing (even though I could see it to a certain extent in the movement -- they were mimicking).
+I could imagine their filmic ghosts on that small screen; the framing, the dancing.

+>And the fact that cosmotechnics, as I noted earlier, can be generally described but only locally instantiated makes room for a great deal of creative adaptation.[@jacobs-2021-tech p.41]

+- thinking here about the girls' dancing as a local instantiation.
+But this is compromised by what I imagine is the end game -- posting to TikTok.

 - or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
 Something became possible.
 Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)
 - meaningful lives.
 This is the kind of screendance that really interests me.
+It resists modes of production and presentation.
+It's grounded in making and process.
 The point of making.
 The craft of making.
 It resists production.
 Yet the tension, the paradox, the ambivalence remains.
 It was always and inevitably heading somewhere. extend this outwards in time ...

-[[Rushkoff – Present Shock#^1394a7]]: thinking here about those two women.
-And now I'm thinking by zooming out in time.
-Zooming way way out.
-Those women have grown up, lived their lives and are gone.
-I'm long gone.
-The park is likely still there; it's common land so not likely to have been developed.
-The parts of their phones are still here (list main things that last and how long).
-Fragments of something.
-Something special.
-But small.
-Stewart Brand's _The Clock of the Long Now_.
+### Zooming out in time

 >we live in a world with multiple timescales, all moving simultaneously but at different speeds.
 Brand calls it the order of civilization.
 Nature, or geological time, moves the slowest—like the skater in the middle of the pinwheel.
 This is the rate at which glaciers carve out canyons or species evolve gills and wings—over eons.
 On the next level is culture, such as that of the Chinese or the Jews—which lasts millennia.
 On the next concentric ring comes governance—the rather long-lasting systems of monarchies and republics.
 The next level is infrastructure—the roads and utilities those governments build and rebuild.
 Faster yet is commerce that occurs through that infrastructure.
 And finally the outermost ring is that of fashion—the ever-changing styles and whims that keep the wheels of commerce fed.[@rushkoff-2013-present Chapter 3 Overwinding: The Short Forever, n.pag.]

 >We could still operate on the timescale of the seasonally changing fashions or TV schedules while remaining cognizant of the greater cycles binding humanity to the cosmos.[@rushkoff-2013-present Chapter 3 Overwinding: The Short Forever, n.pag.]

+[[Rushkoff – Present Shock#^1394a7]]: thinking here about those two women.
+And now I'm thinking by zooming out in time, into Stewart Brand's _The Clock of the Long Now_.
+Zooming way way out.
+Those women have grown up, lived their lives and are gone.
+I'm long gone.
+The park is likely still there; it's common land so not likely to have been developed.
+The parts of their phones are still here (list main things that last and how long).
+Fragments of something.
+Something special.
+But small.

+- second perspective is very wide-angle. no longer necessary to take stewardly care.
+This seems to relate (slightly) to ideas above re zooming out/long now.
+See [[Jacobs - from tech critique to ways of living]] and in particular his discussion of Gerd-Günter Voß (see below)
+- can make something of the two girls in nature ... the trees, the green grass.
+Then consider our relationship to nature in, for example, [[Gerd-Günter Voß's three conducts of life]]

+Looking into the "possibility of different technological futures" [[Cosmotechnics as Cosmopolitics#^06b080]]

 ## edit bin

+What is the "new" behaviour here?
+Anything to do with screendance?
+It's not new behaviour as such, and yet it's entirely new.
+Both new and old.
+Is there anything new in what I saw?
+It isn't the dancing; it isn't recording devices; it likely isn't even the social networking software I imagine they'll use to share their dancing afterwards.
+It certainly isn't two friends playing.

+>The particular tone of the sage’s skepticism is ironic, and the sage is in some essential sense an ironist, but his irony is always directed primarily toward himself.
+Indeed, this is precisely why people should seek him out to govern them: His primary qualification for office is the gently humorous attitude he takes toward himself, which then extends outward toward our technological “enframing” of the world. [@jacobs-2021-tech p.40]

+- thinking here of the tone of my voice in this writing.
+What would it be like to smile at the tech and ignore it in this case?
+To write a section dealing with the mess of nature/stewardly care, but then to ask the reader to ignore it.
+That that section is a version of myself that is more troubling, less important.
+Worth ignoring, or perhaps, at best, just smiling at.
+Can I mock the tech?

+Zuboff uses the word _rendition_ to describe a two-sided process.
+On one side are the technologies of surveillance capitalism that are designed to "render our experience into data, as in rendering oil from fat".[@zuboff_age_2019 Chapter 8.1] On the other side is the fact that "every time we encounter a digital interface we make our experience available to 'datafication'".[@zuboff_age_2019 Chapter 8.1] We _render_ "unto surveillance capitalism" a continuous supply of raw materials.

+Most importantly for this writing, the rendition of our bodies begins quite simply with our phones.[@zuboff_age_2019 Chapter 8.2]

+>the printing press put the written word into the hands of ordinary people, rescuing the prayers, bypassing the priesthood, and delivering the opportunity for spiritual communion directly into the hands of the prayerful.
+We have come to take for granted that the internet enables an unparalleled diffusion of information, promising more knowledge for more people: a mighty democratizing force that exponentially realizes Gutenberg’s revolution in the lives of billions of individuals.
+But this grand achievement has blinded us to a different historical development, one that moves out of range and out of sight, designed to exclude, confuse, and obscure.
+In this hidden movement the competitive struggle over surveillance revenues reverts to the pre-Gutenberg order as the division of learning in society shades toward the pathological, captured by a narrow priesthood of privately employed computational specialists, their privately owned machines, and the economic interests for whose sake they learn.[@zuboff-2019-age n.pag.]

+"surveillance capitalism" revenues a development that ... the products of which are about prediction.
+Prediction of us, our future behaviour, our futures.

+the "unprecedented" world of surveillance capitalism.
+We don't yet know what to do.
+It has not been seen before.

+In 2017 _The Economist_ declared that the "world’s most valuable resource is no longer oil, but data".[@noauthor_worlds_2017] This age of _surveillance capitalism_ is founded on "extractive operations in which our personal experiences are scraped and packaged as the means to others’ ends".[@zuboff_age_2019 Chapter 1]

+It is a specific action, and is playfully performed.

 This is a story about ambivalence, perhaps even moral ambivalence.